ncatlab/nlab-content/pages/18181.md

 ###### _A.I.II.I.I.II.II.I On the synthesis of __apprehension in the intuition.__ ([A98](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_098.png))

-All representations belong, "as modifications of the mind [...] to inner sense, and as such all of our cognitions are in the end subjected to the formal condition of inner sense, namely time"([A99](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_099.png))
+All representations belong "as modifications of the mind ... to inner sense, and as such all of our cognitions are in the end subjected to the formal condition of inner sense, namely time" ([A99](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_099.png)).

-> Every intuition [Anschauung] contains a manifold in itself.([A99](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_099.png)) The mind distinguishes between every moment of impression.
+> Every intuition [Anschauung] contains a manifold in itself ... ([A99](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_099.png))

+The mind distinguishes between every moment of impression.
-We want a  _Unity of intuition_ to come from these impressions.
+These impressions should give rise to a _Unity of intuition_.
 This process is called _Synthesis of apprehension_:

 * Run through all manifolds of impressions (these are not modified) and take them together.
 In modern terminology this ma be called a limiting process.

-* In order to have _One representation_ such a limiting process must have occured.
+* In order to have _One representation_ such a limiting process must have occurred.

 * This process has to happen a priori.